captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 That is what de book is for.
 ---
 ## PAOLA:
 Non riesco a leggere l’Inglese o l’ebraico, Davide.

+(I can’t read English or Hebrew, Davide.)
+---
 Lo sai che non riesco.
+Perché tu

-Perché tu / (I can’t read English or Hebrew, Davide.
-You know I can’t.
-Why are you / trying)
+(You know I can’t.
+Why are you trying)
 ---
 ## DAVIDE:
 OK.
 I’m sorry, gioia.
 ---
 Tu vuoi?

 (Do you want?)
 ---
 ## PAOLA: